Intro to Java Classwork: List Keeper, Part 1

 method that displays the user's word list in order and allows

-the user to delete one or more words from the array.
+the user to delete one or more words from the list.
 It is up

 to you how you have the user choose which word(s) to remove from

-the array.
-After each word is removed, your program must condense
+the ArrayList.
+After each word is removed, re-display the word

-allow the array to become totally empty; the array must always
+you never allow the ArrayList to become totally empty; the list